The Difference: Hiyamugi vs Somen Noodles

 When it comes to cold summer noodles, many Japanese people will probably think of “Somen (素麺)” as a noodle dish that is perfect for the hot summer season.

 In addition to Somen noodles, there is actually one more type of wheat noodle that we Japanese often consume during the summertime, which is called “Hiyamugi (冷麦)”.

-Actually, Hiyamugi is a Japanese noodle that is made from the same ingredients as Somen noodles, and that looks just like Somen, so many Japanese can’t clearly tell the difference between the 2 types of Japanese noodles.
+Hiyamugi is a Japanese noodle made with the same ingredients as Somen and looks just like the Somen noodles.
+Thus, many people can’t clearly tell how the 2 types of noodles differ from each other.

-Have you ever had or heard of both Hiyamugi and Somen?
+Have you ever seen both Hiyamugi and Somen noodles?
 If your answer is yes, what do you think is the difference between them?

-As I wrote above, Somen and Hiyamugi are made with the same ingredients, specifically from only the 3 ingredients, wheat flour, water, and salt, with which Udon noodles are made as well.
-Then, what is the difference?
+As I mentioned above, Somen and Hiyamugi are made from the same ingredients, that is, wheat flour, water, and salt, with which Udon noodles actually can also be made.

 According to the Japanese site Kanmen.com, when Hiyamugi, Somen, and Udon noodles are manufactured by machine and dried, the difference between them only depends on the thickness, as shown below.

 |Hiyamugi noodles||Long diameter: 1.3 mm to less than 1.7 mm|

 Meanwhile, when Hiyamugi and Somen are produced by hand labor and dried, their definitions are actually the same, that is, what has a long diameter of less than 1.7 mm.